 Teamwork skills can be essential to being able to adapt to different personalities and working dynamics.
 Your colleagues can be a combination of different skills, backgrounds and experiences.
 Being able to work on a diverse team of people and deal with conflict, differing ideas and other dynamics that can occur can positively benefit how adaptive you are in a team environment.

-Organization can include several different aspects that can make this skill necessary to develop your adaptability skills.
-When you maintain an organized work area, paperwork and other aspects of your job, you can be better prepared in the event that operational changes happen at work.
+Organizational skills can include several different aspects that can make this skill necessary to develop your adaptability skills.
+When you maintain an organized work area, including paperwork, digital files and other aspects of your job, you can be better prepared if operational changes happen at work.